 In March 2018, GASB issued Statement No. 90, Majority Equity Interests - An Amendment of GASB Statements No. 14 and 61.
 The primary objectives of this Statement are to improve the consistency and comparability of reporting a government's majority equity interest in a legally separate organization and to improve the relevance of financial statement information for certain component units.
 It defines a majority equity interest and specifies that a majority equity interest in a legally separate organization should be reported as an investment if a government's holding of the equity interest meets the definition of an investment.
 A majority equity interest that meets the definition of an investment should be measured using the equity method, unless it is held by a special-purpose government engaged only in fiduciary activities, a fiduciary fund, or an endowment (including permanent and term endowments) or permanent fund.
-Those governments and funds should measure the majority equity interest at the fair value.
-GASB Statement No. 90 will be effective for the fiscal year ending December 15, 2019.
+Pursuant to GASB Statement No. 95, GASB Statement No. 90 will be effective for the year ended December 31, 2021.
+Management does not believe that the implementation of this Statement will have a material effect on the PNCC's financial statements.